yumium/tech_notes/C++/A gentle introduction to C++.md

 - Reference can mutate variables outside, by value can't
 - Reference introduces lifetime dependency, if lambda running async, it may be gone when lambda executes
 - Reference reflects change of variable outside
+- Capture group and function body are both required, argument list can be omitted if no argument

 Parameter list: